ProjectDebbie/Biomaterials_annotator/README.md

 The Biomaterials Annotator has been implemented following a modular organization using software containers for the different components and orchestrated  using  Nextflow  as  workflow  manager.
 Natural language processing (NLP) components  are  mainly  developed  in Java; and  it  uses  the Stanford CoreNLP Natural Language Processing open  source  toolkit and

 ## Annotated corpus
-An biomaterial annotated gold standard corpus of 1222 MEDLINE abstract, describing the evaluation of of biomaterials in either a laboratory or clinical setting, resulting from the execution of the Biomaterials Annotator is available and free to use at link.
+An biomaterial annotated gold standard corpus of 1222 MEDLINE abstract, describing the evaluation of of biomaterials in either a laboratory or clinical setting, resulting from the execution of the Biomaterials Annotator is available and free to use at https://github.com/ProjectDebbie/Biomaterials_annotated_corpus.

 Each abstract is individually contained as a separate file under the GATE format.